-On this page however, I'd like to focus on a side of me that those other pages do not cover; my interest in alternative health through the natural remedies that God has provided all around us.
+I'd like to focus here on a side about me that those other pages do not cover; my interest in alternative health through the natural remedies that God has provided all around us.
 Partly I was drawn in to this by about 12 years with allergies, and partly because of poverty.
 I simply couldn't afford to buy commercial or prescription remedies.
 I had to be resourceful.
 My more recent history plays into this too.

 Resourcefulness is something about me I've inherited from Dad.
 After I had moved back home to look after my parents in Hague, Saskatchewan, I learned a lot about my parents and ancestry, and the characteristics that I inherit from them.
 A fascinating topic.

 I'm the oldest of five siblings, and because my mother was sickly most of her life after she was gored by a cow, I had to learn responsibility early.
 I missed out on some social life, but I lived in a world of books and imagination.
 So early on I started a novel, and then for fear others would laugh at me, I kept working at it in secret and polishing it for a couple of decades.